 When you work with a Springfield dog bite lawyer from the Fitch Law Firm LLC, we can provide you with a variety of legal services while you focus on your recovery.
 In general, we may be able to:

 - Advise you: Your lawyer can provide you with legal advice and help you understand the laws and legal precedents that may impact your case.

 - Collect evidence: Your lawyer can seek out medical records, police reports, witness statements, and more to show that your dog bite happened the way you say it did.
 We can also gather evidence of your damages and their value.

 - Handle all communications: To avoid giving the insurance company a chance to use your words against you, your lawyer can handle all communications with the insurance companies on your behalf.

-- File paperwork: You do not need to concern yourself with finding and filing the correct forms or filing something late when you work with the Fitch Law Firm LLC.
+- File paperwork: You do not need to be concerned with finding and filing the correct forms or filing something late when working with the Fitch Law Firm LLC.
 We can handle all paperwork in your case, including notifying the liable party about the suit and, if necessary, scheduling court dates.

 - Pursue compensation: We can fight as hard as we can for a fair settlement offer.
 If the responsible party’s insurance company does not offer a fair amount of money, we are willing to set up a trial to continue the fight for compensation.

 Call the Fitch Law Firm LLC Today After a Springfield Dog Bite Attack

 It can be hard enough to adjust to a new normal after an accident without also worrying about bills or a lawsuit.
 By hiring our Springfield dog bite lawyer from the Fitch Law Firm LLC, we can take the burden of pursuing compensation off your shoulders.
 To learn more about our services and your options in a free consultation on your case with a member of our team, call the Fitch Law Firm LLC today.